Nonsteroidal anti-inflammatory drug: Mechanism of action

-Most NSAIDs act as nonselective inhibitors of the cyclooxygenase (COX) enzymes, inhibiting both the cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2) isoenzymes.
+Nonsteroidal anti-inflammatory drugs act as nonselective inhibitors of the cyclooxygenase (COX) enzymes, inhibiting both the cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2) isoenzymes.
 This inhibition is competitively reversible (albeit at varying degrees of reversibility), as opposed to the mechanism of aspirin, which is irreversible inhibition.
 COX catalyzes the formation of prostaglandins and thromboxane from arachidonic acid (itself derived from the cellular phospholipid bilayer by phospholipase A_{2}).
 Prostaglandins act (among other things) as messenger molecules in the process of inflammation.
 This mechanism of action was elucidated in 1970 by John Vane (1927–2004), who received a Nobel Prize for his work (see Mechanism of action of aspirin).

 COX-1 is a constitutively expressed enzyme with a "house-keeping" role in regulating many normal physiological processes.
 One of these is in the stomach lining, where prostaglandins serve a protective role, preventing the stomach mucosa from being eroded by its own acid.
 COX-2 is an enzyme facultatively expressed in inflammation, and it is inhibition of COX-2 that produces the desirable effects of NSAIDs.

 When nonselective COX-1/COX-2 inhibitors (such as aspirin, ibuprofen, and naproxen) lower stomach prostaglandin levels, ulcers of the stomach or duodenum and internal bleeding can result.
 The discovery of COX-2 led to research to the development of selective COX-2 inhibiting drugs that do not cause gastric problems characteristic of older NSAIDs.

-NSAIDs have been studied in various assays to understand how they affect each of these enzymes.
+Nonsteroidal anti-inflammatory drugs have been studied in various assays to understand how they affect each of these enzymes.
 While the assays reveal differences, unfortunately, different assays provide differing ratios.

 Paracetamol (acetaminophen) is not considered an NSAID because it has little anti-inflammatory activity.
 It treats pain mainly by blocking COX-2, mostly in the central nervous system, but not much in the rest of the body.

 However, many aspects of the mechanism of action of NSAIDs remain unexplained, and for this reason, further COX pathways are hypothesized.
 The COX-3 pathway was believed to fill some of this gap, but recent findings make it appear unlikely that it plays any significant role in humans, and alternative explanation models are proposed.

-NSAIDs interact with the endocannabinoid system and its endocannabinoids, as COX-2 have been shown to utilize endocannabinoids as substrates, and may have a key role in both the therapeutic effects and adverse effects of NSAIDs, as well as in NSAID-induced placebo responses.
+Nonsteroidal anti-inflammatory drugs interact with the endocannabinoid system and its endocannabinoids, as COX-2 have been shown to utilize endocannabinoids as substrates, and may have a key role in both the therapeutic effects and adverse effects of NSAIDs, as well as in NSAID-induced placebo responses.

-NSAIDs are also used in the acute pain caused by gout because they inhibit urate crystal phagocytosis besides inhibition of prostaglandin synthase.
+Nonsteroidal anti-inflammatory drugs are also used in the acute pain caused by gout because they inhibit urate crystal phagocytosis besides inhibition of prostaglandin synthase.